apoorvav-github/made-template-fau/project/project-plan.md

 Analyzing the temperature change and crop yield dynamics in Ireland from 2009 to 2023.

 ## Main Question
-How is temperature change impacting the crop yeild over the years and if there is any pattern that can realized by visualization?
+How is temperature change impacting the crop yield over the years and if there is any pattern that can realized by visualization?

 ## Description